Setting up Kubernetes in Windows Server

 From the newly opened window of

 file, copy the content of the file into your host/Windows user directory.
 This is your SSH private key.
-Keep it safe and delete it from the guest VM.id_rsa
+Keep it safe and delete it from the guest VM. -

 guest Configure your SSHD config (in

 for the line we set in previous step.
-Restart SSHD:PasswordAuthentication no
+Restart SSHD:sudo systemctl restart sshd

 -